-If you'd prefer to read, here's a step by step:
+If you'd prefer to read, here's a step-by-step guide:

 Step 1: Log into your BombBomb account and click on the "Emails" tab.
-To start, you can either create a new email or edit an existing email by clicking the "Edit" button next to the email you choose.
+To start, you can either create a new email (and then select "Advanced Composer") or edit an existing email by clicking the "Edit" button next to the email you choose.
 In this example, we're going to edit an existing email.

 Step 2: To insert a variable, click inside the text box of your email and place the cursor where you'd like the variable to go.
 In the hovering tool bar, click the "Insert" dropdown and select the "Variable" option.